-The question here is therefore to understand how, in 10 years' time, companies will adapt their behavior to these innovations.
-Their mobility plans will have to be modified to be consistent with current trends.
+The question here is to understand: How, in 10 years, will companies adapt their behavior to these innovations?
+Their mobility plan will have to constantly evolve in order to be consistent with current trends.

 Among the initiatives to be integrated in the mobility plan, we consider the following:

 "By 2030, on a global scale, 50% of all vehicles sold will be electric" according to Michel Lauwers of the newspaper L'Echo.
 Faced with this development, companies will have no choice but to take this change into account in their Mobility Plan.

 The installation of charging stations for electric cars would allow employees to charge their cars in the company parking lot during their working day.

 In addition to showing your employees that you are thinking green by promoting the use of electric or hybrid cars, you would be offering them an additional service in the workplace.

 Companies need to motivate employees to use public transportation or self-service bicycles and scooters.

 The most effective way to do this would be to partially or fully reimburse your employees for their 'more sustainable' commuting costs.

 The high cost of some subscriptions may discourage your employees from using either mode of transportation.
 By providing financial assistance, they will be more likely to use these more environmentally friendly modes of transportation on a daily basis.

 By allowing employees to work from home one or more days a week, you are directly influencing their commute.
 Indeed, telecommuting helps to relieve traffic congestion since employees stay at home and do not need to use their car to get to work.